First passage times of two-correlated processes: analytical results for the Wiener process and a numerical method for diffusion processes: Examples

-In Fig. \ref{figOU} we report the approximated joint density and the contour plots of $(T_1,T_2)$ for two symmetric correlated OU with $\mu_1=1, \mu_2=1.5$ (top panels) and for two correlated OU with $\mu_1=0.95, \mu_2=1.5$ (bottom panels).
-In both cases, $\theta=10, \sigma_{12}=1, \sigma_i=2$ and $B_i=10 $, for $i=1,2$.
-In the first case, the asymptotic means $\mu_i\theta$ of both components are above the boundary $B_i$.
-Also for the symmetric OU, the probability mass is concentrated along the diagonal $t_1=t_2$ and thus the epochs of the passage times are similar.
-For the asymmetric OU, the first component has asymptotic mean $\mu_1\theta$ below $B_1$, and thus the noise determines the crossings of the level.
-As a consequence, the probabilistic mass is concentrated in the region $t_1>t_2$.
+Combining the proposed algorithm and that of $f_{T_j}$, as described in Remark \ref{remark2}, we are able to approximate the joint density of the spike times, i.e. the joint FPT density of the OU process.
+In Fig. \ref{figOU} we report the approximated joint density and the contour plots of $(T_1,T_2)$ for two symmetric correlated OU with $\mu_1=\mu_2=1.5$ (top panels) and for two non symmetric correlated OU with $\mu_1=0.95$ and $\mu_2=1.5$ (bottom panels).
+In both cases $\theta=10, \sigma_{12}=1, \sigma_{ii}=2$ and $B_i=10 $, for $i=1,2$.
+The parameter values are chosen according to biologically acceptable ranges.
+We omit to report the units to simplify the reading.
+Looking at the figure we recognize some neuronal features caught by the model.
+In the first case both the asymptotic membrane potential means $\mu_i\theta$ are above the boundaries $B_i, i=1,2$.
+Not surprisingly the probability mass of $f_{(T_1,T_2)}$ for the symmetric OU is concentrated around the diagonal $t_1=t_2$, suggesting that the epochs of the passage times are similar.
+Hence these parameter values can be used to model instances characterized by almost synchronous spikes.
+For the asymmetric OU, the first component has asymptotic mean $\mu_1\theta$ below $B_1$, and thus its FPT is determined by the noise.
+As a consequence, the probabilistic mass of $f_{(T_1,T_2)}$ is concentrated in the region $t_1>t_2$ and the firing rates of two neurons differ.
+Thanks to the algorithm to approximate the joint firing time distribution, further analyses can be done, but we postpone them to a future paper.
+Extensions of our method to higher dimensions could allow to describe the firing activity of groups of neurons in a network, as modeled in \citep{TSJ}.